Wondering where to pick up the One Week Friends

 What chapter should I start reading after the One Week Friends anime?

 For the most direct continuation, you should start reading at Chapter 19, which is the beginning of Volume 5.
-The anime adapts story elements up to around this point, but its final two episodes rearrange events and create an original ending, making Chapter 19 the best place to jump into the manga’s unique storyline.
+The anime adapts story elements up to around this point, but its final two episodes rearrange events and create an original ending, making Chapter 19 the best place to jump into the

 Will there be a Season 2 of the One Week Friends anime?

 It is extremely unlikely that there will be a Season 2 of the One Week Friends anime.
-The first season was produced with a conclusive, anime-original ending because the manga was not yet finished.
-Creating a second season would require ignoring or retconning its own established ending, which studios rarely do for this type of series.
+The first season was produced with a conclusive, anime-original ending because the

 Is the One Week Friends manga complete?

-Do Yuki and Kaori get together in the manga?
+Do Yuki and Kaori get together in the manga ?

 What is Kaori’s memory loss condition?

 Kaori has a form of anterograde amnesia, specifically related to positive social memories with “friends.”
 Every Monday, her memories of anyone she considers a friend are reset.
-The manga delves deeper into the psychological and traumatic roots of this condition, linking it to an event in her past with her childhood friend, Hajime Kujō.
+The

 Final Thoughts